Keith-S-Thompson/rpn/README.md

 git repo.

 `calc` uses the experimental `signatures` feature, introduced in Perl 5.20.
-It's not difficult to back out the use of signatures, and I'll probably provide a script to do that automatically.
+The included `nosig` script, invoked via `make nosig`, creates a version of `calc` that does not use signatures, for use on systems with older versions of Perl.

+`make` with no arguments creates the documentation files and `calc_nosig`.